AbnerXin/gitbook-plugin-i18n/README.md

 # plugin-i18n

-This plugin adds i18n buttons in the GitBook website toolbar to share book on social networks.
+This plugin adds i18n buttons in the GitBook website toolbar to implement i18n according different url.

 ### Disable this plugin

-This is a default plugin and it can be disabled using a `book.json` configuration:
+Using a `book.json` configuration to use this plugin:

 ```
 {
-    plugins: ["-i18n"]
+    plugins: ["i18n"]
 }
 ```